 How to Make a WordPress Site Look Professional

-Choose a customizable theme.
+- Choose a customizable theme.

-Select your color palette.
+- Select your color palette.

-Select your typeface.
+- Select your typeface.

-Create a custom homepage.
+- Create a custom homepage.

-Customize your navigation bar.
+- Customize your navigation bar.

-Upload a custom favicon.
+- Upload a custom favicon.

-Customize your footer.
+- Customize your footer.

 By following these steps, you can create a custom WordPress site that strengthens your brand identity and provides your visitors with exceptional experiences.
 Let’s discuss them below.

 Enforcing your color scheme across all pages on your site — as well as across promotional materials and social media content — will help strengthen your brand awareness and attract and retain a loyal audience across platforms and channels.

 Back in the day, the Internet could only support a few fonts across different browsers and devices.
 That meant site owners faced a limited font selection for their site.

 Then came the advent of web fonts, which helped revolutionize web design.
-Web fonts are compatible with all types of browsers and devices so they’ll display no matter what visitors use to access your site.
+Web fonts are compatible with all types of browsers and devices, so they’ll display no matter what visitors use to access your site.

 Now that you can choose from hundreds of fonts, it can be overwhelming to narrow down your selection.
 Two major factors to consider when selecting your typeface are readability and personality.
-You’ll want to make sure that the font style as well as the point size, weight, and color you choose is easy to read on desktops and mobile devices.
+You’ll want to make sure that the font style, as well as the point size, weight, and color you choose, is easy to read on desktops and mobile devices.
 You’ll also want to pick a font that evokes your brand’s personality.
 Ask yourself how you want people to feel when they visit your site.

 You’ll want to take the time to replace this with your own custom homepage.
-Since this is a visitor’s first impression of your site and possibly your business, your homepage should introduce your brand, briefly explain your products or services, and point out the next step these visitors can take once they’re done exploring the page.
+This is a visitor’s first impression of your site and business.
+This means that your homepage should introduce your brand, briefly explain your products or services, and point out the next step these visitors can take once they’re done exploring the page.

-To achieve these goals, you should include a few items, including an about section, email opt-in form, and contact information.
+To achieve these goals, you should include a few items, including an about section, an email opt-in form, and contact information.
 Once you’ve created a clean and persuasive landing page, you can then set it as the homepage of your site.

 You want to make it as easy as possible for visitors to browse your site so they stay longer and read more of your content.
-To create a custom navigation menu that helps increase your page views and reduce your bounce rate, you can use WordPress’ built-in menu editor.
+To create a custom navigation menu that helps increase your page views and reduce your bounce rate, you can use WordPress’s built-in menu editor.

-For example, your menu might only include an About Us, Shop, and Blog tab.
+For example, your menu might only include About Us, Shop, and Blog tabs.
 You can then create sub-menus that will appear as drop-down items when a visitor hovers over one of the parent tabs.
-Such an organized navigation system will ensure your visitors have a seamless experience and make your site look more professional.
+Such an organized navigation system will help your visitors have a seamless experience and make your site look more professional.